 It also reveals how well optimization logic has been integrated across all the portfolio project management systems and data structures.
 Being able to optimize constrained resources across competing projects is very difficult, and it forces PPM vendors to provide the best of what they have to offer in their apps.

 When you go in depth on this issue, the strengths and weaknesses of each PPM vendor will quickly emerge.

 Can you provide an example of how a project portfolio needed to be rebalanced based on a budget changing?

-Please show how your PPM suite of applications track costs by project, including Earned Value Management (EVM) analysis and reporting.
+Can you show how your PPM system tracks costs by project, including EVM analysis and reporting?

 Our project portfolio is diverse and has a wide variety of people using it.
 Does it take a professional services engagement to change the interface to your PPM suite?

 Changing the interface for many of the previous-generation platforms was challenging.
 It required many hours of custom coding and development.
 Asking to see how easy or difficult it is to change the user interfaces and streamline the overall user experience will reveal the quality of the portfolio software’s structure and coding.

 It will also provide insights into how well the development team considered personas or unique customer group needs when designing the overall product architecture.

 It’s best to specifically ask how to customize screens and even change entire workflows.
 Doing this will provide insights into how customer-centric the vendor is in their development efforts.